gimenete/emmental/README.md

 # Goal

-Emmental is a simple server-side template engine with one goal in mind: to be able to use the same file as mockup and template.
-Usually designers create HTML mockups and then a developer copies this file to another file and starts to insert things like ${} <?php?> <%=%>,… breaking the HTML syntax, and making it impossible to be edited for a designer.
+Emmental is a simple server-side template engine with one goal in mind: to be able to use the same file as a mockup and as a template as well.
+Usually designers create HTML mockups and then developers copy those files to another directory and start to insert things like ${} <?php?> <%=%>,… breaking the HTML syntax, and making it impossible to be edited for a designer.

 The idea of emmental is to create a template engine that doesn't break the HTML.
-So the designer can keep using their toolkit, and the file is always capable to be rendered by a web browser.
+So the designer can keep using their tools, and the file is always capable to be rendered by a web browser.

 # How?